patyDSantos/Disinformation_Brazil_Spain/README.md

-This repository contains the files used in the paper "The Creation of Political Conflict on Twitter: Discourse and Disinformation on COVID-19 Vaccination in Spain and Brazil".
+This repository contains the contains the supplementary files for the paper "The Creation of Political Conflict on Twitter: Discourse and Disinformation on COVID-19 Vaccination in Spain and Brazil".

 ABSTRACT